 Anonymous asked me to talk about Repetitive Strain Injury this week, so as usual I'm using it as a prompt to expand on a wider topic: writer ailments.

 I've suffered, or suffer from, most of these conditions.
 I had them particularly badly when I was working on Aurora, when I was working for up to fifteen hours a day and generally turned myself into a wreck of a human being.
 I tried to be better behaved with The Bone Season, but I still get the odd problem.
 Remember, I'm not a GP, and this entry will only give a rough overview of each condition.
-Thank you so much everyone who contributed their experiences or knowledge to this week's blog.
+If you think you might have any of these, do get it checked out with a medical professional.

 Back pain comes in many forms, and produces many degrees of pain, but it's always unpleasant.
 It's often caused by bad posture.
 Writers can be hunched over computers or manuscripts for hours or even days at a time, which does your back no favours.